 The eUpgrade clearance windows, which may be found at the bottom of the eUpgrade chart, are as follows:

 There are two key takeaways from the eUpgrade clearance window.

-The first is that flights booked in Premium Economy (Flexible) or Economy (Latitude) are not subject to a clearance window.
-As long as there is eUpgrade space available, any Aeroplan Elite Status member can instantly confirm an eUpgrade to premium economy or business class on any Air Canada flight.
+The first is that flights booked in Premium Economy (Flexible) or Economy (Latitude) aren’t subject to a clearance window.
+As long as there is eUpgrade space available on your preferred flight, any Aeroplan Elite Status member can instantly confirm an eUpgrade to premium economy or business class on any Air Canada flight.

 The second takeaway from the eUpgrade clearance window is that if you book in any other fare class aside from Premium Economy (Flexible) or Economy (Latitude), you’ll be subject to an eUpgrade clearance window.

 The eUpgrade clearance window is the length of time within which you can instantly confirm an upgrade to a higher cabin of service, as long as there is eUpgrade space available.

 Having a higher elite status rewards you with farther-out clearance priority.
 North American flights also have a more generous clearance window than international flights.

 For example, subject to eUpgrade availability, a Super Elite member flying within North America can instantly confirm an eUpgrade within 14 days prior to departure when booked on a Premium Economy (Lowest), Economy (Comfort), Economy (Flex), or Economy (Standard) fare.